hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 App (Android version) Usage
 #############################

-The android program currently doesnt take care of handling device screen auto rotation wrt gui programs, so disable auto screen rotate in the settings.
+The android program is currently programmed to work in potrait mode.
+Ideally the program should always remain in potrait mode.
+However for some reason, if it keeps changing orientation on your device, remember to disable auto screen rotation on your device settings.

 Plot
 ======